xharwax/Interactive-Dashboard---FAIR-MONTE-CARLO-RISK-ANALYSIS/FAIR_Monte_Carlo_Guide.md

 ## Support

-For questions about implementing FAIR Monte Carlo for your BARE Cybersecurity clients, the tool is fully customizable and ready to use for:
+For questions about implementing FAIR Monte Carlo for your clients, the tool is fully customizable and ready to use for:
 - Client risk assessments
 - Board presentations
 - Security budget justification